On this page

 - How do I deal with an ethical dilemma at work?

-If you wish to chat with us about training or implementing the Code of Ethical Practice in your organisation, please contact Sam Champion, Participation and Development Coordinator, via email@example.com.
+If you wish to chat with us about training or implementing the Code of Ethical Practice in your organisation, please contact Sam Champion, Participation and Development Manager, via If you wish to chat with us about training or running your own youth participation initiatives, at email@example.com